forgottenfw/launcher/readme.md

  - Pause/Resume (not high priority)
  - Add time remaining underneath download progress bar.

+### Feature Requests

+If you have any feature requests please create an issue detailing the feature that you want added, an example eg: picture (not necessary).
+Please be aware that not all features will make it to the launcher.

 # License

 Released under no license, therefore here are the terms you have to follow: